openedx/edx-documentation/en_us/students/source/SFD_video_player.rst

     editor such as Notepad.
 You only see this option if the transcript is available for download.
 11. **Transcript**: The transcript for the video plays by default when your video starts.
-You can scroll through the transcript and click on any word to go to that point in the video.
+You can scroll through the transcript and select any word to go to that point in the video.